lacraig2/qcows/README.md

 # qcows

+Note: This was such a nice idea until I hit the cap on total repository size (at a single qcow).
+We'll be moving forward with a self-hosted option at some point.
+I will be leaving this up.

 ## About

 These qcows were made for use with [PANDA](https://github.com/panda-re/panda) and were tested as such.
 They are largely cloud images that have been modified.